hsfl/aeris-sees-software/QUICKSTART.md

 5. Click the arrow → at the bottom (Upload)
 6. Wait for SUCCESS

-**To use the device (EVERY TIME YOU WANT TO TAKE MEASUREMENTS):**
+**To use the device (EVERY TIME YOU WANT TO COLLECT DATA):**
 1. Plug in the Teensy via USB
-2. Open File Explorer, go to `aeris-sees-software\SEEsDriver`
+2. Open File Explorer, go to `aeris-sees-software`
 3. Click in the address bar, type `powershell`, press Enter
 4. Type `.\SEEs.bat` and press Enter
-5. Type `measure` to take a measurement
+5. Type `on` to start data collection
-6. Type `auto 60` to take measurements every 60 seconds
+6. Type `snap` to capture a ±2.5s window
-7. Type `stop` to stop automatic measurements
+7. Type `off` to stop data collection
-8. Your data is saved in folders like `session_2025-11-13_...`
+8. Your data is saved in folders like `~/sees_outputlogs/YYYYMMDD.HHMM/`

 ### Common Terms You'll See